What Are Sod Prices?

 Q. Can you lay sod over existing grass?

-Landscapers and sod farmers agree that it’s not recommended to lay sod over existing grass for several reasons:
+It’s generally not recommended to lay sod over existing grass for several reasons:

 - Sod must have contact with soil for the roots to grow.